masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/stackless.rst

 .. function:: enable_softswitch(flag)

    Control the switching behaviour.
-Tasklets can be either switched by moving stack slices around or by avoiding stack changes at all.
+   Tasklets can be either switched by moving C stack slices around or by avoiding stack changes at all.
 The latter is only possible in the top interpreter level.
+This flag exists once for the whole process.
+   For inquiry only, use 'None' as the flag.
+   By default, soft switching is enabled.

    Example - safely disabling soft switching::